qnnwp/QA_Toolbox/README.md

 A new tab will open with the page already queued up for speed testing.
 Once the testing has been completed the results of the test will be displayed.

 >The results will show the page load times for the site.
-The results page will also help with determining what is causing slow load times if necessary.
+The results page will also help with determining what is causing slow load times if necessary.<br>
 >Benchmark for desktop site = load time < 10 sec.